-In order to be successful at any endeavor, one has to identify the essentials required to accomplish that feat.
-It’s the same in customer service.
-What essentials are required to create great customer experiences and maximum customer retention?
+In order to be successful at any endeavor, one has to identify and excel at the fundamentals.
+This principe applies to everything in business, including customer service.
+What fundamentals are required to create great customer experiences and maximum customer retention?

-In this article, I’ll give you six characteristics that are key ingredients in establishing excellent customer service for your small business.
+In this article, I’ll share six characteristics that are key ingredients in establishing excellent customer service for your small business.

 Customers expect product and service providers to be dependable and accurate during interactions.
 Take your home electricity as an example.
 As long as you pay the bill, you expect the lights to come on when you flip that switch.